-Chipotle peppers kick up this homemade Pimento Cheese Spread for a Smoky appetizer treat.
+Chipotle peppers kick up this homemade Pimento Cheese Spread for a sassy appetizer treat.
 You’ll never buy store bought again.

 Looking for a great little cracker and spread idea to impress your football watching guests this weekend?
 Take a look at this one.

 I think I tried bottled Pimento Cheese Spread once and promptly filed it in the “didn’t like” section of my mental food file.
 When Larry over at Big Dude’s Eclectic Ramblings posted his wife Bev’s Homemade Pimento Cheese Dip.

 The recipe looked so good that I knew I had to give it 2nd chance.
 His sentiments to my comment was “warning, you’ll never buy store-bought again”.
 Sold!

 With its hearty flavor and served with crackers, this would be a great addition to any tailgating party, or with its slight heat, a nice warm-up appetizer to a chili dinner with friends.
 This even works nice as a spread to compliment a good sandwich.
 Let’s take a look.

 Bev’s pimento cheese spread recipe was more about directions that an exact accounting of ingredients, so here’s what I did with ingredients I had on hand.

 I found Italian bull horn and pimento peppers at our farmer’s market.
 You can also use roasted red bell pepper from the olive bar or a jar of pimentos.
 If you’re using a purchased roasted red pepper, grab the biggest one you can find.